The Derrida-Retaux model on a geometric Galton-Watson tree: Introduction

 \begin{theorem} Under the assumptions \eqref{ass:psi}, the function $h$ is nonincreasing, Lipschitz~continuous and satisfies $0\le h(x)\le (-x)_+$ for all $x\in\R$.
 Moreover, $h$ is the unique~nonzero solution to the functional equation

 Finally, the domains $\mathcal{P},\mathcal{C}$ and $\mathcal{U}$ can be characterized as follows:

 \end{theorem}

-We do not have an explicit solution for the involution-type equation \eqref{eqn:functionalEquationCriticalCurve}, even for some natural choices of the function $\Psi$ associated with the stochastic equations described in Section~\ref{sec:stochastique}.
+We do not have a way to construct explicit solutions to the involution-type equation \eqref{eqn:functionalEquationCriticalCurve}, even for some natural choices of the function $\Psi$ associated with the stochastic equations described in Section~\ref{sec:stochastique}.
 However, it is relatively straightforward to first select $h$ and then choose a function $\Psi$ such that $h$ satisfies \eqref{eqn:functionalEquationCriticalCurve}, as demonstrated in Figure~\ref{fig:phaseDecomposition}.

-We use the function $h$ to quantify the distance from a given starting point to the critical curve and introduce an analogue of the free energy for the recursion \eqref{eqn:recursiveEquationReducedB} that allows us to state and prove the analog of the Derrida-Retaux conjecture.
+We use the function $h$ to quantify the distance from a given starting point to the critical curve and introduce an analogue of the free energy for the recursion \eqref{eqn:recursiveEquationReducedB} that allows us to state and prove an analog of the Derrida-Retaux conjecture.
 Specifically, we define

-which always exists as $\Psi$ is assumed to be monotone.
-The free energy is then given by
+which always exists and is finite as $\Psi$ is assumed to be monotone and bounded.
+The analog of the free energy associated with the recursion \eqref{eqn:recursiveEquationReducedB} is defined by

-Some observations regarding this quantity are presented in the next result.
+We will show that this quantity corresponds to the free energy of the generalized Derrida--Retaux model.
+Some general observations on this notion of free energy are presented in the next result.

 \begin{proposition} Under assumptions \eqref{ass:psi}, we have

 Furthermore, if

 then we have the equivalence